Computation of conformal invariants: Complement of two slits

-\begin{nonsec}{\bf Two vertical segments.} {\rm The case $E=[a,\overline{a}]$ and $F=[c,\overline{c}]$, with $\Im a\ne0$ and $\Im c\ne0$, has been considered in~\cite[Figure E]{bbgghv}.
-We use our method to compute the capacity for the same values of $a$ and $c$ that considered in~\cite[Table~3]{bbgghv}.
+The case $E=[a,\overline{a}]$ and $F=[c,\overline{c}]$, with $\Im a\ne0$ and $\Im c\ne0$, has been considered in~\cite[Figure E]{bbgghv}.
+We use our method to calculate the capacity for the same values of $a$ and $c$ that considered in~\cite[Table~3]{bbgghv}.
 A comparison of the results computed using our method vs the method presented in~\cite{bbgghv} is given in Table~\ref{tab:BBGGHV1} where the last column presents the CPU time for our method.